CongGao-CG/JTWCkml/README.md

 ### Note

+- singleTC folder contains the unziped files.

+- No TC name in bwp??year(year<2005).

 - bsh2002.zip contains bio012002.txt bio022002.txt bio032002.txt bio042002.txt bio052002.txt.
 They are the same as these in bio2002.zip

 - There are bcp012015.dat bcp022002.txt bcp032002.txt bcp032015.dat